neoarc/neoarc.github.io/_wiki/sfmb_how_to_make_game_theme.md

     - Every `Enemy{ThemeName}` other than the default / `Overworld`
     - Every `MapObject{ThemeName}` other than the default / `Overworld`
     - Every `Npc{ThemeName}` other than the default / `Overworld`
   - These are all optional resources.
-If you wan't, you can readd them later.
+If you want, you can readd them later.
 - You can remove `AbilityFlag`, `AppUpdate`, `ChallengeMode`, `Design`, `Etc`, `BigCircle`, every `Font`, `MiniGame1`, `StageTag`, `StageWorld`, `Transition`, `UIElement`, `Costumes`.
 - You can also remove every `Tile{ThemeName}`, `Layer{Name}` and music files other than the basic ones, like `Overworld`, `Undergorund`, `Underwater`, `Castle`, etc...
 - You also don't need to support every player and powerup, you can remove all of them, except `MarioSmall` and `MarioBig`.